 Okay people.
 I finally did it.
 I created a Pinterest account.
 After months, nay, probably a year, of friends and family members telling me how much I would love it, I finally succumbed.
 Half of me feels like I sold my soul a little bit and I’m scared, but the other half feels like they were probably right.
 Because guess what?
 For the last twenty minutes, I have been having a grand old time.

 I’m still getting past some of the initial hurdles, like tightening up my security options (I’m one of those people that likes to keep things VERY tight.
 I get all Big Brother paranoid really easily), figuring out how to do basic things like following or unfollowing people, etc. But guess what?
 I have already gotten a couple awesome ideas.

 Pinterest is totally a genius idea.
-On their Help page, under “About,” (I’m going to try to link to it here but it might not work if you’re not already a member), they describe Pinterest as a “place to organize and share all the beautiful things you find on the web.”
+On their Help page, under “About”, they describe Pinterest as a “place to organize and share all the beautiful things you find on the web.”
 What a neat idea, right?
 I’m one of those people whose bookmarks list is about a mile long, because I’m always worried that I won’t be able to find something again in the future.
 Looks like that problem has been solved by Pinterest!

 So many successful businesses seem to start that way–a minor annoyance or problem is solved in a simple and user-friendly way.
 And then you kick yourself because you think, “man, I should have thought of that!”
 But oh well.
 You just have to give in and enjoy the fruits of other people’s labor sometimes.